-When visiting another country use this app to stay at local apartments or houses for cheaper prices and better accommodations.
+When visiting another country useing these kind of travel apps for remote workers to stay at local apartments or houses for cheaper prices and better accommodations.
 You will also have a chance to keep in touch with the locals or maybe even live with them.

 By the way Airbnb has a new feature called Trips that works in 12 cities and will soon expand to 50.
 Trips will help you organize your day and attend fun events with local guides.
 You can filter the activities that you like best and plan your day based on what Trips recommends.